Senior Lecturer in Film and Media

-Dr Robert Munro is a Lecturer in Film and Media with a specific focus on media industries.
+Dr Robert Munro is a Senior Lecturer in Film and Media with a specific focus on media industries.
 He teaches across a number of modules on our undergraduate film and media degree programmes

 - Research Interests